bruno185/Make-index-for-Apple-II-crossword-solver/readme.md

 Clic first button to generate a WORDS file (16 chars for each word).

 Clic second button to create indexes.
 It can take some minutes.
 The progam might seem crashed, but it is not.
-Just wait.
+Just wait (while running, you can check directories are growing).

 Then copy directories P1,P2, P3, P4, L and WORDS file to a ProDOS disk image (32 Mb) with CiderPress or AppleCommander.
 See disk image in Apple-II-crossword-solver repository as example.